 Ann Swidler has done influential work on culture, religion, and American society, including the now-classic article, “Culture in Action," the co-authored Habits of the Heart, The Good Society, and Inequality by Design, and the book Talk of Love: How Culture Matters (Chicago 2001).
-Her current research examines culture and institutional resilience in African responses to the AIDS epidemic, and the interaction of chiefs, religious congregations, and NGOs in Africa.
-Her recent papers include "Ties of Dependence: AIDS and Transactional Sex in Rural Malawi" with Susan Watkins (Studies in Family Planning 2007); a co-authored essay in Science (2008), "Reassessing HIV Prevention"; "Condom Semiotics: Meaning and Condom Use in Rural Malawi," with Iddo Tavory, (American Sociological Review 2009); "Teach a Man to Fish" (World Development 2009) and "Hearsay Ethnography (Poetics 2009), both with Susan Watkins; “Return of the Sacred: What African Chiefs Teach Us about Secularization” (Sociology of Religion 2010); “Outsourcing Social Transformation: Development NGOs as Organizations,” with Susan Watkins and Thomas Hannan (Annual Review of Sociology 2012); and “African Affirmations: The Religion of Modernity and the Modernity of Religion.”
-(International Sociology 2013).
+Her most recent book (with Susan Cotts Watkins) is A Fraught Embrace: The Romance and Reality of AIDS Altruism in Africa (Princeton 2017).
+Her current research examines the dynamics of religious change in Malawi and how networks among religious congregations, chiefs, NGOs, and local officials shape the creation of public goods.
+Her recent papers include "Ties of Dependence: AIDS and Transactional Sex in Rural Malawi" with Susan Watkins (Studies in Family Planning 2007); "Condom Semiotics: Meaning and Condom Use in Rural Malawi," with Iddo Tavory, (American Sociological Review 2009); "Teach a Man to Fish" (World Development 2009) and "Hearsay Ethnography" (Poetics 2009), both with Susan Watkins; “Outsourcing Social Transformation: Development NGOs as Organizations,” with Susan Watkins and Thomas Hannan (Annual Review of Sociology 2012); “African Affirmations: The Religion of Modernity and the Modernity of Religion.”
+(International Sociology 2013); “Working Misunderstandings: Donors, Brokers, and Villagers in Africa’s AIDS Industry” with Susan Watkins (Population and Development Review 2013); “Global Institutional Imaginaries” in A. Phillips and C. Reus-Smit, eds., Diversity and its Discontents: Culture and Order in World Politics (Cambridge 2019); and “Transplanting Institutional Innovation: Comparing the Success of NGOs and Missionary Protestantism in Sub-Saharan Africa” with Marian Burchardt (Theory & Society 2020).

 Research Expertise and Interest